Periorbital Cellulitis Overview

 This infection can occur after a scratch, injury, or bug bite around the eye, which allows germs to enter the wound.
 It can also extend from a nearby site that is infected, such as the sinuses.

 Periorbital cellulitis is different than orbital cellulitis, which is an infection of the fat and muscles around the eye.
-Orbital cellulitis is a dangerous infection, which can cause lasting problems and deeper infections.
+In contrast to periorbital cellulitis, orbital cellulitis is a dangerous infection, which can cause lasting problems and deeper infections.

 Symptoms include:

-This condition does not often affect vision or cause eye pain.
+This condition usually does not affect vision or cause eye pain.

 Antibiotics are given by mouth, by shots, or through a vein (intravenously; IV) to help fight the infection.